 The start of a gastronomic adventure

-Angélique Schmeinck is a master chef, one of only two female master chefs in the Netherlands.
-For years, she has been the chef at De Kromme Dissel, a Michelin-starred restaurant.
+Angélique Schmeinck is a master chef, one of only two female master chefs (SVH Meesterkok) in the Netherlands.
+For years, she has been the chef at Restaurant De Kromme Dissel, a Michelin-starred restaurant.
 After a creative session on ‘cooking at altitude’, as a graduation project for the Creative Thinking Techniques course, Angélique has a dream.
 A dream she abandons in 2003.
-Literally, because in that year the world’s first and only hot-air balloon restaurant sails hundreds of metres above the Dutch plains.
+Literally, because in that year the world’s first and only hot-air balloon restaurant sails hundreds of metres above the Dutch landscapes.
 It is the start of an unparalleled gastronomic adventure.
-Angélique performs like a duck to water so high in the sky and the balloon has not yet reached its final destination after 20 years.
+Angélique feels as free as a bird in her highest and also smallest kitchen, CuliAir has not yet reached its final destination after 20 years.

 An unforgettable experience

 The grass springs up, the balloon detaches from the ground.
 Quietly you rise to great heights.
 No, you are not in the basket of a hot air balloon.
 You are in a top restaurant, with set tables and shiny crockery.
-You enjoy a delicious glass of wine and a lobster cocktail while floating between heaven and earth.
+You enjoy a delicious glass of wine and and adventurous dishes while floating between heaven and earth.
 The destination is unknown.
 It is the journey that matters today.

 You wave to people on the ground who look up in amazement and the balloon sails on undisturbed.
 For an hour and a half, you can enjoy all the beauty and delicacies you take in at high altitude.
 The landing is the exciting and spectacular end of an unforgettable adventure, celebrated with a traditional champagne baptism.